GoogleCloudPlatform/cloud-hackathons/hacks/intro-to-gke/solutions.md

 To see the full benefit of Kubernetes, you can simulate a server crash, delete the Pod, and see what happens.

-Copy your pod name from the previous command and run the following command to delete it:
+Copy your pod name (including the unique identifier suffix) from the previous command and run the following command to delete it:

 ```bash
 kubectl delete pod/<POD_NAME>